-Between July 27 and July 31, the Company performed geology, rock and soil sampling on the West Valley property (Abbott) and Rateria property (Mystery,Billy,Zone 2).
+Between July 27 and August 2nd, and October 26-30, the Company performed geology, rock and soil sampling on the West Valley property (Abbott) and Rateria property (Mystery,Billy,Zone 2).
 In addition, an archaeology survey for a number of potential drill sites was also completed.
+Between October 25 and November 18, several test lines of ground magneto-tellurics (MT) EM (electro-magnetics) and DC resistivity geophysics were performed over the Mystery, Zone 2 northeast and Billy Lake target areas was completed.
+A review of the preliminary results of this survey method prompted additional and more complete surveys over the Company's Zone 1 and 2 target areas.
 Results are pending.